 - Red Pepper Flakes.
 An optional addition that gives your meatballs a hint of spice.

-- Form the mixture into meatballs, then transfer them to a lightly greased slow cooker.
+- Form.
+Shape the meatballs, then place in a lightly greased slow cooker.

-- Pour the pasta sauce over the meatballs.
-Add the garlic and red pepper flakes (if using).
+- Add the Sauce.
+Along with the garlic and red pepper flakes (if using).

-- Cook slow cooker meatballs on HIGH for 2 to 2 1/2 hours.
+- Slow Cook.
+Cook crockpot meatballs on HIGH for 2 to 2 1/2 hours.
 Top with Parmesan and parsley.

 Serve your meatballs with Sangiovese, Chianti, Cabernet Sauvignon, or a Tuscan red blend.